slaterbbx/fullstack.nextjs/readme.md

 ## Nextjs boilerplate with custom folder structure, setup for full stack development.

-## NOTE: Currently not compiling typescript properly due to custom pages location.
-Will work on fix soon.

 This project is an opinionated boilerplate for a fullstack workflow using a Nodejs server with express and NextJs for the React front end.
 The idea is to make it a solid boilerplate for large scale projects that require a custom node backend..

 ### Currently working with: